lecodeski/maple-font/README.md

 paru -S ttf-maple-beta-nf-cn
 ```

-## Feature Configurations
+## Usage & Feature Configurations

 See in [document](./source/features/README.md)

 > [!note]
-> The web tool for visualized configuration and custom build is under development.
+> The web tool for custom build is under development.

 ## Naming FAQ